frankaemika/docs/source/overview.rst

 to the Arm and Hand.
 It provides the current status of the robot and enables its direct control.
 You can execute custom trajectories by sending real-time control values:

- * Joint-level torque commands.
+ * Gravity & friction compensated joint level torque commands.
- * Desired joint position or velocity commands.
+ * Desired joint position or velocity command.
- * Desired Cartesian position or velocity commands.
+ * Desired Cartesian position or velocity command.

 Furthermore, you get access to the following feedback data: